repology/repology-rules/README.md

 Matches package version name against a regular expression.
 Whole version is matched.
 Note that you need to escape periods which mean "any symbol" in regular expressions.
+Matching is case insensitive.

 ```yaml
 - { name: firefox, verpat: "50\\.[0-9]+", ... }